tea7010/MyLearning/english/writing.md

 * I againly realized that things I think common sense are not always shared with others.
 I need to educate them from fundamental ideas to derived ideas to make my proposal more convincing.
 * I was reminded again that what I consider common sense isn’t always shared by others.
 I need to explain things starting from the fundamental concepts and build up to the derived ideas to make my proposals more convincing.

+* There are many ways to do the same thing, but there are also distinctive differences each way.
+For example, using our fingers and using stylous pen to manipulate smarphones.
+Each method can select and click objects on the screen, but the efficiency and preference differ depending on the situation you use it.
+*  There are many ways to do the same thing, but each method has its own distinct characteristics.
+For example, using our fingers versus a stylus to operate a smartphone.
+Both can select and tap objects on the screen, but their efficiency and user preference vary depending on the situation.